 Above: The red line shows the route to Jan Mayen, and the blue line the return route.

-Little did we know when setting sail about the beauty that was waiting in the myst.
+Little did we know when setting sail of the beauty that was waiting in the mist.
 As we hope to show with the blog, Jan Mayen is a truly unique place, well worth a visit for those willing to endure the sail.
 The total distance from Stavanger to Jan Mayen is about 810 nautical miles (1500 km), out which about 630 nautical miles (1150 km) had to be covered at open sea.
 With an average speed of 5 knots, the Island can be reached in 5 days from mainland Norway.

 The Jan Mayen expedition was successfully executed by Andreas, Hanne, Henrik and Jon.